ShalakaHB/CyberSecurity_thread_Analysis/README.md

 #### 7. Missing Data :
 - Significant missing values in critical columns like IDS/IPS Alerts, Firewall Logs, and Proxy Information, indicating incomplete logging or data collection.

+## Final Result :-

+The project provides a comprehensive analysis of cybersecurity threats, highlighting the most frequent attack types, peak attack periods, vulnerable regions, and hight risk targets.
+It is also evaluates the financial and operationl impact of various attack types and assesses the effectiveness of preventive measures like firewalls, IDS/IPS systems, and logging mechanisums.
+The findings offer actionable recommendations to enhance cybersecurity strategies, such as focusing on high-value targets.
+This analysis equips stackeholders with data-driven insights to improve overall cyber defense systems.